SAA-Robot-Lab/HEA-Planner/README.md

 This is the repo for the RA-L submission, HEA-Planner: Human-Guided Motion Planner with Environmental Adaptation for Assistive Aerial Teleoperation.

-As I am currently writing my graduation thesis, I do not have enough time to organize the data.
-If you have any questions, please do not hesitate to leave a message.
+As I have been occupied with writing my graduation thesis recently, I have limited time to organize the data.
+For any questions, please feel free to contact me.

 # Training details